-In Canada there are nine active statutory actions for recovery of healthcare costs arising from the treatment of smoking and health-related diseases.
-These proceedings name various Group companies.
-Legislation enabling provincial governments to recover the healthcare costs has been enacted in all ten provinces and two of three territories in Canada and has been proclaimed in force in nine provinces.
-The acts have received Royal Assent in Nova Scotia, Northwest Territories and Nunavut but have yet to be proclaimed into force.
+In Canada there are ten active statutory actions for recovery of healthcare costs arising from the treatment of smoking and health-related diseases.
+These proceedings name various Group companies as defendants including BAT, Investments, Industries, Carreras Rothmans Limited (collectively the "UK Companies") and Imperial Tobacco Canada Limited ("Imperial"), the Group's operating company in Canada.
+Legislation enabling provincial governments to recover the healthcare costs has been enacted in all ten provinces and two of three territories in Canada and has been proclaimed in force in ten provinces.
+The Acts have received Royal Assent in Nova Scotia, Northwest Territories and Nunavut but have yet to be proclaimed into force.
 Actions have begun against various Group companies, including Imperial, in British Columbia, New Brunswick, Newfoundland and Labrador, Ontario, Quebec, Manitoba, Alberta, Saskatchewan and Prince Edward Island ("PEI").
 In Quebec, three Canadian manufacturers, including Imperial, are challenging the enabling legislation.